Tim Buckley

 In this spirit of play, there is only collaboration.
 Even Buckley, arguably the star of this song, uses his vocals to add texture to the ensemble rather than draw attention away from the instrumentation.
 Without this genuine collaboration, successful improvisation is next to impossible.

 A musician's ego and urge to compete with their partners would be only another limitation that restricts creativity, therefore hindering the cooperative process of improvisation.
-In this vein, collective improvisation in music differs from its counterpart in comedy.
+In this vein, improvisation in music differs from its counterpart in comedy.
 For example, in Whose Line Is it Anyway, there is both an illusion of the game and the reality of it.
 Although there is no real winner at the end, the comedians still act independently while on stage together, and there is a spirit of competition that pushes the scene to its funniest extremes, each actor trying to out-joke the other.

 So what makes improvisation in music any different?
 There are still people on stage together who act independently and must have egos to some degree.
 While this is true, it comes back to what was said previously, that this type of music is more of a testament to how it was created rather than the product itself.
 Each musician is getting more out of the experience than the end product.
 In comedy, the goal is to hit the punch line and make the audience laugh.
 With this type of music, there is no goal in mind, hence why Buckley's songs can seemingly go on forever.